-Think about why you’re wanting healthy cookware and what you’ll be using it for?
-Are you going to be grilling up steaks on cast iron cookware, baking cupcakes with glassware, boiling water with ceramic cookware or do you like to cook a little bit of everything and need something versatile like stainless steel?
-Perhaps you plan to rarely use your cookware and the potential toxicity doesn’t really matter so much.
+Think about why you're wanting healthy cooking material and what you'll be using it for.
+Are you going to be grilling up steaks on cast iron cookware, baking cupcakes with glassware, boiling water with ceramic cookware?
+Or do you like to cook a little bit of everything and need something versatile like stainless steel?
+Perhaps you plan to rarely use your cookware and the potential toxicity doesn't really matter so much.

 Now, it may not be easy to decide on one specific material to furnish your entire kitchen with.
 If you cook more than once a day, odds are you're going to want a combination of non-toxic cookware options.
 Variety is the spice of life, after all!